lepadatu/aws-github-webhook-authentification/README.md

 Only `application/json` Github webhooks content type is supported.

 # Connectivity Concerns
-Q: How to connect from outside AWS to a private Jenkins server when a NAT gateway is in place?
+Q: How to connect to Jenkins server running in a private subnet?
+The design does not allow inbound connections from the Internet.

-A: Using Session Manager port forwarding.
+A: Using AWS Session Manager port forwarding.
 Simply forward Jenkins port.
 See the AWS blog post below for more details: https://aws.amazon.com/blogs/aws/new-port-forwarding-using-aws-system-manager-sessions-manager/